 Want to try it?
 Scroll down for my recipe!

-Lavender is another popular sleep aid in the essential oil industry, and it also used to aid in sleep, relaxation and stress relief.
+Lavender is another natural sleep aid in the essential oil industry, and it also used to aid in sleep, relaxation and stress relief.
 There are some reports that drinking lavender tea not only helps you fall asleep at bedtime, it can also ensure that you stay asleep and get a more restful night of slumber.

 While some people report that ginger has stimulating properties that keep them awake, others love consuming ginger tea at bedtime.
 Ginger is known to aid in digestion and relieve nausea.
 If a tummy ache is keeping you awake, a mug full of ginger root may be just what you need.